amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 ![plot of chunk unnamed-chunk-1](figure/unnamed-chunk-1.png)
 <BR><BR>
-The ``getSymbols`` function dowloded daily data going all the way back to January 2007.
+The ``getSymbols`` function downloaded daily data going all the way back to January 2007.
 The ``barChart`` function displays the data in a nice clean fashion following a theme-based parameter (<a href='http://www.quantmod.com/' target='_blank'>see the help file for more</a>).
 Not bad for 2 lines of code!!
 <BR>
 I gets better - let's see how easy it is to display a full stock chart with indicators in just 3 lines of code: